-The Warp Whistle Project is a cross-disciplinary collaboration that investigates the relationship between sonic and visual information by staging various points of intersection.
-Visually, the work has taken various physical forms including conventional painting formats, video, and site-specific installations.
+The Warp Whistle Project is a cross-disciplinary collaboration that stages various relationships between sonic and visual information.
+Visually, the work has included conventional painting formats, video, and site-specific installations.
 Sonically, each project integrates unique technologies (CMOS synthesizers, Arduinos, Raspberry Pis, etc.) for the production of sound, motion, and light.

 We focus on the collision of multifarious forms and ideas as a way to uncover new problems for further investigation.
 As John Cage would say, we observe a working method “that, though coming from ideas, is not about them but produces them.”
 Our practice is rooted in experimentation and freely draws inspiration from diverse theoretical and historical discourses.
 Stops along this path to date have included theoretical physics, phenomenology, color theory, superseded scientific theories, video games, and 1950s science fiction.

 Paul Schuette is a composer and sound artist.
 He received his D.M.A. from the College-Conservatory of Music at the University of Cincinnati in 2013.
 He currently teaches at the University of the Arts in Philadelphia.

 The Warp Whistle Project is working hard on a cross-disciplinary performance piece that will debut on January 21st at the Caplan Center for the Performing Arts in Philadelphia.
 Commissioned by the Network for New Music, The Navigator will feature performers from the Philadelphia Symphony Orchestra.